 Data citation is now accepted scholarly practice in many disciplines.
 Social Science researchers should check the Information for Submitters section of journals for updated details on how to cite datasets.

-- Australian Data Archive Data Citation page - includes recommended data citation formats, role of Digital Object Identifiers (DOIs), and reasons for making data citation a routine scholarly practice in the Social Sciences
+- Australian Data Archive Accessing Data page - includes recommended data citation formats, role of Digital Object Identifiers (DOIs), and reasons for making data citation a routine scholarly practice in the Social Sciences

 - ANDS Data citation for researchers page